Video game packaging: Personal computer packages

 In the U.S., the IEMA played a major role in improving, from a retailer's perspective, the way most PC games are packaged.
 In 2000, many retailers were becoming disenchanted with the salability of PC games as compared with their more profitable console game counterparts as products.
 Oversized software boxes were blamed for a lack of productivity per square foot (the profitability of a particular item sold at retail based upon its foot print).
 The IEMA worked with leading game publishers in creating the now-standard IEMA-sized box, essentially a double-thick DVD-sized plastic or cardboard box, which effectively increased the profitability per square foot by over 33% and appeased merchants and developers alike.
 Medal of Honor: Allied Assault was one of the first PC games in the U.S. to come packaged in this new standardized box.

 In creating the new box size the IEMA found itself in the unlikely position of platform guardian (where each console platform had a first-party publisher to oversee standardization matters, PC games by their very nature did not).
 As such, the industry pressured the organization to develop a platform identification mark which would unify the display and focus the customer's brand perception.
 Again the IEMA worked with publishers to create a new standard "PC" icon, and would provide its use on a royalty-free basis to the industry.

 In 2004, Half-Life 2 was released with a boxed retail presence, but required the game to be activated online through a proprietary service developed by Valve, Steam, which also sold the game directly to customers - bypassing the traditional brick-and-mortar publishing model.
-It was met with backlash initially, with many users feeling that it meant they didn't really 'own' their game, and that it was a form of DRM that prevented reselling their titles second-hand.
+It was met with backlash initially, with many users feeling that it meant they did not really 'own' their game, and that it was a form of DRM that prevented reselling their titles second-hand.
 Digital distribution is now the most prominent and, for many titles, only method of distribution.
 Many boxed retail games as of 2021 contain only an activation code, in lieu of physical media.

 Java games for cellphones are distributed almost exclusively via the internet.
 It is possible that the proliferation of home broadband will lead to electronic distribution for all games in the future, leaving physical packaging a niche market, though game developers cite the unsolved problem of digital rights management as the main barrier to this.